A Lesson in Splats: Teacher-Guided Diffusion for 3D Gaussian Splats Generation with 2D Supervision: Experiments

 Unlike deterministic feedforward models, diffusion models have the distinct advantage of incorporating guidance.
 In our approach, we condition the prediction of Gaussian Splats parameters on a single input view and can optionally leverage a second view as guidance during the denoising process, following the Universal Guidance framework~\cite{bansal2023universal}.
 Detailed explanations and formulations of the guidance mechanism are provided in the supplementary material.

 Table~\ref{tab:guidance} compares our view guidance method to a 2-view 3DGS optimization procedure, as outlined by~\cite{kerbl20233d}, which is initialized using the base model.
-Our diffusion model demonstrates a $0.2$ PSNR improvement when incorporating image guidance, with an additional $0.2$ PSNR gain achieved through Gaussian Splats optimization, consistently outperforming the Splatter Image baseline.
-While here we demonstrate guidance in a two-view settings, the guidance mechanism can naturally be extended to multiview scenarios, which we leave for future exploration.
+Our diffusion model demonstrates a $0.1$ PSNR improvement for using 3D GS optimization and a $0.2$ PSNR improvement when incorporating image guidance, with an additional $0.2$ PSNR gain achieved through Gaussian Splats optimization, consistently outperforming the Splatter Image baseline, where guidance is not feasible.
+While here we demonstrate guidance in a two-view settings, the guidance mechanism can naturally be extended to multiview scenarios.